 Irrigation, particularly of rice, introduces an additional factor into the nutrient equation.
 Base flows in most Delta streams naturally decrease during the summer months due to less rainfall.
 Irrigation water supplements these base flows and often provides a constant source of runoff throughout the growing season.
 Although increased base flows benefit many aspects of stream health and water quality, it also reduces the ability of some BMPs to trap nutrients.
 For example, multiple low grade weirs are designed to trap and pool runoff allowing biological transformations to occur.
 With a steady base flow the utility of these in-stream BMPs is greatly diminished.
 To effectively treat this type of runoff we must focus on BMPs capable of treating or reusing large volumes of water.
-Therefore, for areas of the watershed characterized by both development and irrigation, tail water recovery systems, on-farm storage reservoirs, and treatment wetlands the primary BMPs will be the limited nutrient data and estimated existing ecoregion concentrations indicate reductions of nutrients can be accomplished with installation of best management practices (MDEQ 2008).
+Therefore, for areas of the watershed characterized by both development and irrigation, tail water recovery systems, on-farm storage reservoirs, and treatment wetlands.

-Given these considerations, the management practices currently targeted for the Middle Porter Bayou watershed include:
+Given these considerations, the management practices currently targeted for the Porter Bayou watershed include